 The Ashland Students Ministry exists to champion the supremacy of Christ by raising up a generation of gospel-committed students through the cooperative efforts of families and the local church.
+They meet Sundays at 5:30 PM at Ashland Church.

 - To promote a radical commitment to Christ and the gospel